giantswarm/docs/src/content/basics/aws-architecture/index.md

 ---
 title: The Giant Swarm AWS platform
-description: Description of the Giant Swarm platform, how it looks like and which features offers
+description: Description of the Giant Swarm platform on Amazon Web Servcies (AWS), how it looks like and which features offers
 weight: 50
 type: page
 categories: ["basics"]
 last_review_date: 2020-10-28
 user_questions:
   - What areas are covered in the Giant Swarm AWS platform?
-  - Do I need a control plane per AWS region?
+  - Do I need a management cluster per AWS region?
   - What does Giant Swarm use operators for?
   - How does Giant Swarm manage Custom Resources (CRs)?
   - How does Giant Swarm operate in the AWS landscape?